Kratom Addiction: Signs, Symptoms, Risks, and Treatment Resources

 The Effects of Kratom

 The mitragynine alkaloids in kratom have both physical and mental effects.
 In low doses, kratom provides increased energy and alertness.
 In higher doses, kratom provides pain relief, relaxation, sedation, and other opiate-like effects.
+It has a half life of about 24 hours.

 Due to the unregulated nature of kratom, predicting the effect of any dose is difficult.
 Other variables include the way kratom is taken, a person’s experience with this substance, mixing kratom with other drugs, and any known or unknown medication conditions.
-People using kratom should be aware of these risks, and practice safe consumption habits with this herb.
+People using kratom should be aware of these risks and practice safe consumption habits with this herb.

 How Does Kratom Affect the Body?

-People who take kratom report stimulant-like effects including increased energy, focus, alertness, and a rapid heart rate.
+People who take kratom report stimulant-like effects, including increased energy, focus, alertness, and a rapid heart rate.
 In higher doses, people say that kratom provides pain relief, relaxation, and other sedative effects similar to opiates.
 Because of this overlap, kratom is sometimes used to manage symptoms of opiate withdrawal and support Opiate Use Disorder treatments.[1]

 How Does Kratom Affect the Mind?